nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/multichain/docs/plan.md

 ## Next Steps

-1. Test the implemented core actions:
+1. Complete the ERC-20 token transfer implementation:
+   - Integrate with actual transaction sending
-   - Native token transfers across different chains
+   - Add balance checking before transfers
-   - ERC-20 token transfers across different chains (USDC, MODE, PEPE)
+   - Add transaction status tracking
-   - Error handling for various scenarios
+   - Implement proper error handling for transaction failures

 2. Add support for more ERC-20 tokens:
    - Research how to add custom token definitions
-   - Add popular tokens like DAI, USDT, WETH, etc.
+   - Add popular tokens like WETH, WBTC, etc.
+   - Ensure token addresses are correct for each chain

 3. Begin implementing protocol integrations:
    - Start with Uniswap as it's the most widely used